MPHimperial/mphimperial.github.io/index.md

 - **Essential epidemiology: an introduction for students and health professionals.** Webb, P., Bain, C. and Page, A., 2016. .
 Cambridge University Press. [https://www.amazon.co.uk/Essential-Epidemiology-Introduction-Students-Professionals/dp/0521177316](https://www.amazon.co.uk/Essential-Epidemiology-Introduction-Students-Professionals/dp/0521177316)

-## Top Tips and advice for MPH course <a name="toptips"></a>

-- Previous students often engaged with preparation material.
-They find that headstart is incredibly worthwhile.
-- Be proactive when the course begins, ask question and use the resources that are made available to you (written and online resources, fellow students and lecturers)
-- Keep your lectures notes and your R code organised, I kept referring back to past tutorials in the project, and having a filing system from the beginning of the project made this so much quicker.
-- Don’t think you’re the only one who doesn’t understand something.
-There’s a huge range of pre-existing skills and knowledge in the other people in the class and inevitably you’ll know less about some stuff and more about other stuff than your pals.
-- Especially with the wide range of skill sets in the program, I had to fight my self consciousness to ask questions.
-Whenever I didn’t get something, other students did not understand either.
-When I asked simple questions, many classmates were grateful.
-I would have asked a few more questions had I not been worried about looking like an idiot.
-Lecturers appreciate receiving questions.
-- Get to know the people on the course and work with them – everyone has different strengths and will pick things up at different rates and it really helped this year working together to understand things.
-- Capitalise on your classmates’ knowledge!
-It’s a nice symbiotic relationship.

 #### Acknowlegdements

 We would like to thank [Matt Whitaker](https://github.com/mathzero) for creating the first version of this page for the cohort of 2020-2021.
 The maintenance of this page is done by the Master of Public Health teaching team.
 For any questions regarding this page, please contact <sphteaching2@imperial.ac.uk>.
+Amended by Hilary Watt.